Frequently Asked Questions for RW Bell Building Services:

 Depending on the job we normally schedule a suitable time agreed in advance once we have received your initial enquiry.
 In the case of emergencies we arrange for one of our engineers to attend as soon as we can.

 We offer competitive rates whilst ensuring that we provide excellent customer service from all members of our team.
 Prices vary depending on the works carried out, however we are happy to provide a quotation free of charge.
+We have fixed costs for boiler servicing, please call the office to obtain these.

 Our engineers usually call you and have a prearranged date and time with yourself before coming to your premises to allow you the freedom to carry out other daily activities.
 Due to circumstances sometimes we are unable to always be specific and you may be allocated an AM/PM slot or if we have a cancellation we may call you on the day.
 We try our absolute best to keep your inconveniance to a minimum.